Code of Ethics for IAJ Investigators

 Where a violation is found, the IAJ shall consider whether any investigative work product produced under conditions of violation must be reviewed, supplemented, or withdrawn from publication.

-14. Disclaimer of Authority
+14. Disclaimer of Authority and Evidentiary Status

 The IAJ is an independent NGO organized under Paris Principles standards.
 It possesses no state-conferred legal authority, enforcement power, or jurisdictional control over any court, agency, or public official.
 Its work is investigative, educational, and advisory in nature.
 Findings are non-binding.
 Investigators shall not represent otherwise to any complainant, court, or third party.